Pr4TeeK-Singh/TemperatureConverter/README.md

 # TemperatureConverter
-A simple Java Swing application to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+A user-friendly desktop app to convert temperatures between Celsius, Fahrenheit, and Kelvin.

+## Features
+- Convert between all 3 scales
+- Clean professional GUI with Nimbus theme
+- Input validation and error handling